willbaldlygo/flow-maker_test/README.md

 -   **LLM Integration**: Supports multiple LLM providers like OpenAI, Anthropic, and Google.
 -   **Tool Support**: Easily integrate tools into your agent to interact with external services.

+### Existing tools

+Currently the only tool implemented is a LlamaCloud index search tool, which requires a LlamaCloud API key.

 ## 🚀 Getting Started

 Follow these steps to get the project running locally.